Migrating IIS web application from 32 bit to 64 bit server.

 Changing Servers from a 32 to 64 bit environment

-The system was a Windows 2003 server hosting IIS 6.0 and running ASP classic sites.
-We had got to the limits in terms of memory allocation and had boosted performance as much as we could in the application (see top 10 tips for boosting ASP classic site performance) and we wanted to try a move to a new 64 bit server before considering any application rewrite to .NET.
+We had got to the limits in terms of memory allocation and had boosted performance as much as we could in the application (see top 10 tips for boosting ASP classic site performance) therefore we wanted to try moving to a new 64 bit server before considering any large scale application rewrite to .NET.

 1. COM objects and compiled dll libraries.